Some of the benefits of the European Union include:

 - Removal of customs barriers mean 60 million customs clearance documents per year no longer need to be completed, cutting bureaucracy and reducing costs and delivery times

 - Countries in the EU, are amongst the highest positions in the Human Development Index (HDI)

-- Poorer counties, such as Ireland, Portugal and Spain have made significant degrees of economic development since they joined the European Union.
-A report suggests that over the period of the 1980s and 2004 enlargement, there are substantial positive pay-offs of EU membership, with a gain in per capita GDP of approximately 12% for poorer countries.
+- Poorer countries, such as Ireland, Portugal and Spain have made significant degrees of economic development since they joined the European Union.
+A report suggests that over the period of the 1980s and 2004 enlargement, there are substantial positive payoffs of EU membership, with a gain in per capita GDP of approximately 12% for poorer countries.
 (Vox - how poorer countries benefit from EU)

 - Social cohesion fund.
 This has invested in poorer areas of the EU to help reduce regional disparities.
 For example, Ireland benefited from the EU social cohesion fund (over €6 billion of investment in education and infrastructure spending)